 HACC Judging Criteria

-• custom coded solutions must code commitments to Team’s GitHub Repository
+• custom coded solutions must have code commitments to Team’s GitHub Repository

 • See Submission Rules below for all specific details